 - The injured person or best witness must inform the area supervisor of the incident as soon as possible.

 - Complete aTRU Hazard/Incident Report Form with supervisor within 24 hours,for all injuries and near miss incidents.
 Use this same form to report any identified hazards that require corrective action.
+This form can be complete online and then simply submitted to Safety and Emergency Management.

 - If first aid was administered, make sure first aid attendant fills out theFirst Aid Record form.